White-necked jacobin: Description

 The white-necked jacobin is 11 to 12 cm long.
 Males weigh 7.4 to 9.0 g and females 6.0 to 9.2 g.
 The male is unmistakable with its dark blue head and chest and white belly and tail; the tail feathers have black tips.
 A white band on the nape separates the blue head from the bright green back and long uppertail coverts.
 Females are highly variable, and may resemble adult or immature males.
-The majority of females have green upperparts, a blue-green throat and breast with white "scales", a white belly, and a mostly green tail with a blue end.
+Most females have green upperparts, a blue-green throat and breast with white "scales", a white belly, and a mostly green tail with a blue end.
 Immature males vary from female-like, but with more white in the tail, to male-like with more black there.
-Immature females also vary but usually have less white in the tail and are somewhat bronzy on the throat and chest.
+Immature females also vary, but usually have less white in the tail and are somewhat bronzy on the throat and chest.

 Distribution and habitat

 The nominate subspecies of white-necked jacobin, F. m. mellivora, is found from southern Veracruz and northern Oaxaca, Mexico, through southern Belize, northern Guatemala, eastern Honduras and Nicaragua, eastern and western Costa Rica, and Panama into South America.
-In that continent it is found in much of Colombia and Ecuador, eastern Peru, northern Bolivia, most of Venezuela, the Guianas, the northwestern half of Brazil, and the island of Trinidad.
+In that continent, it is found in much of Colombia and Ecuador, eastern Peru, northern Bolivia, most of Venezuela, the Guianas, the northwestern half of Brazil, and the island of Trinidad.
 F. m. flabellifera is found only on the island of Tobago.
 The nominate has been recorded as a vagrant in Argentina and on the islands of Aruba and Curaçao.